 First, you lie down on your left side.
 Your specialist injects local anaesthetic into your back passage (rectum), to numb the area.
-It makes the procedure as painless as possible.

 The doctor puts an ultrasound probe into your rectum to examine your prostate.
 To get the samples of prostate tissue, they push the fine needle along the ultrasound probe and into the prostate gland.